-I’ve recently realized (again) how much value I place on the opinions of other people.
-I interpret how I am treated as the measurement of my worth, and therefore I live in this constant limbo.
-I am always looking for special treatment.
+I’ve recently realized (again) how much I value the opinions of other people.
+So much so that I end up interpreting how I am treated as the measurement of my worth.
+Therefore I live in this constant limbo where I am always looking for that special treatment.

-In 2 Corinthians 6, we’re reminded that things are not what they seem; that the opinions of others are not what define if we are in Christ:
+In 2 Corinthians 6, we’re reminded that the opinions of others are not what define if we are in Christ:

 We are treated as imposters, and yet are true; as unknown, and yet well known; as dying, and behold, we live; as punished, and yet not killed; as sorrowful, yet always rejoicing; as poor, yet making many rich; as having nothing, yet possessing everything.
 We have spoken freely to you, Corinthians; our heart is wide open. – 2 Corinthians 6:8b-11

 Paul believes exactly the opposite of what the treatment of others seems to be saying.
 He’s treated as having nothing, and yet says he possesses everything.

 How does Paul do it?
 How is he so certain that he is known, even when he is treated as if he is unknown?